Matthew 13:1-9, 18-23We get several famous scripture selections today!

 Sara and I had attended Reformation Roadtrip 6 the day before; it emphasized Luther as an interpreter of scripture, with many cautions about the hazards and difficulties of translating any document of any era from one spoken or written language into another.
 The translator always is somewhere between the original text and their translation or paraphrase.
 I mentioned our need to contextualize our ministries of speaking and service into culturally congruent words and actions very much included spoken and written words.

 Although I'd planned to discuss stewardship of finances, property, and other resources, the other discussions and observations took enough time and become so detailed and interesting I didn't even mention ways we can be too fear-filled, too cautious, focusing on observable limitations rather than trusting God's limitless giving.
-Like the different stool types, that also tends to be all of us at one time or another.
+Like the different types of seed-sowers, that also tends to be all of us at one time or another.